 Our guide was a true local, and he insisted on showing us his favorite parts of the city and their related stories.
 Many buildings there were bombed during WWII, and the prevalence of American troops helped give rise to the famed Red Light District.
 Behind the Spiderman disguise, we learned that red curtains denote brothels.
 And with most being above the streetside shops, “climbing stairs” quickly became a popular euphemism.

-Afterward, we hung out with a couple of our tourmates, sipping apfelwein in the rain.
+Afterward, we hung out with a couple of our tourmates, sipping apfelwein in the rain (discounted courtesy of the Frankfurt Card!).
 We even bumped into one of them later in our travels, in Heidelberg!

 What to bring